heyitschun/cs-essentials/concepts/bit-manipulation/README.md

 In a **logical shift**, the zeros are shifted in to replace the discarded bits.
 So logical and arithmetic left-shifts lead to the same results.

 A logical right-shift is ideal for unsigned binary numbers, because it inserts zeros in to the most significant bits.
 Arithmetic right-shifts are better for signed two's complement binary representations.

+## Circular shift

+In a *rotate* operation, the bits are rotated as if the left and right ends of the register were joined.
+This is useful for retaining all existing bits.
+Its usage is found most often in cryptography.